Our Governors

 Roles & responsibilities: Resources Committee

-I am one of the newest governors at Peak Tor Federation.
-I have a son in Year 1 at Stanton-in-Peak, and in a few years my little girl will also be joining.
-I therefore have a strong commitment to making sure there are high aspirations for all the children in our schools and a driven commitment to achieving the best possible outcomes for all the pupils
+I have two children at Stanton-in-Peak, and I therefore have a strong commitment to making sure there are high aspirations for all the children in our schools and a driven commitment to achieving the best possible outcomes for all the pupils.

 I am the owner of a local business, Birchover Reclamation Ltd in Middleton-by-Wirksworth.
 I have worked in the stone industry since leaving school, I started from home, but now have a 2 acre yard full of stone with 14 members of staff.
 I therefore feel I have a number of skills which I can offer to enable the school to realise its vision.